stennety/mywebsite/_posts/2024-2-13-Unveiling-the-Critical-Bug:-How-I-Exposed-Sensitive-Data-on-a-Website.md

 ---
 layout: post
-title: Unveiling the Critical Bug: How I Exposed Sensitive Data on a Website
+title: Unveiling the Critical Bug- How I Exposed Sensitive Data on a Website
 ---

 In the world of cybersecurity, uncovering vulnerabilities is a crucial aspect of maintaining the integrity and security of online platforms.
 Recently, I encountered a significant security flaw while exploring a website, one that highlights the importance of thorough testing and vigilant oversight.
 This blog post delves into my discovery of a critical bug, its implications, and the broader lessons it offers for website security.